PBS Frequently Asked Questions

 What are Section 100 items?

-Section 100 of the National Health Act 1953 gives the Minister for Health the power to arrange an alternative method of supply of medicines to patients when supply through a community pharmacy is not appropriate or efficient for the patient.
-Section 100 items, are medicines that are specialised and generally cannot be obtained through your community pharmacy.
+Section 100 of the National Health Act 1953 gives the Minister for Health and Aged Care the power to establish alternative arrangements of supplying medicines to patients when these are more appropriate or efficient for the patient to access.

 Section 100 programs include:

-If you are receiving benefits through a Section 100 program you are generally required to pay a contribution for each supply at the PBS co-payment amount.
+If you are receiving benefits through a Section 100 program you may be required to pay a contribution for each supply at the PBS co-payment amount.

 If you would like more information please visit the Section 100 section.